 1. Save Up an Emergency Fund

-This should be priority one for anyone who is graduating.
+Setting up an emergency fund should be priority one for anyone who is graduating.
 Hopefully you have been working through college, and have been able to save up a bit of cash during this time.
 The fact is, you will most likely be unemployed for a bit of time (while looking for a job after graduation), so you need to make sure you can afford to live.

 It is a good idea to have anywhere from 6 months to 9 months worth of expenses saved, so if you're not there yet, try to get there as quickly as possible.